Definition and Example of Total Shareholder Return

-An Example of Total Shareholder Return for a Real Blue Chip Stock
+Example of Calculating Total Shareholder Return

-A chart of PepsiCo's stock would make it appear that the position, following three stock splits—a three-for-one split on May 28th, 1986, a three-for-one split on September 4th, 1990, and a two-for-one split on May 28th, 1996—would have turned the 2,300 shares into 41,400 shares.
+A chart of PepsiCo's stock would make it appear that the position, following three stock splits—a three-for-one split on May 28th, 1986; a three-for-one split on September 4th, 1990; and a two-for-one split on May 28th, 1996—would have turned the 2,300 shares into 41,400 shares.
 If you had sold this stock in 2015, it would have been worth $4,098,600.

-- Over those 32+ years, PepsiCo would have paid you $1,058,184 in cumulative cash dividends.
+- Over those 32-plus years, PepsiCo would have paid you $1,058,184 in cash dividends.

-Combined, this means the PepsiCo investor had an extra $2,561,501 in wealth on top of the $4,098,600 in PepsiCo shares—that is almost 63% more money.
-If that doesn't convince you that total return is what really matters, nothing will.
+Combined, this means that you would have an extra $2,561,501 in wealth on top of the $4,098,600 in PepsiCo shares.
+That is almost 63% more money.

 Many firms use a different total shareholder return formula in their annual report, 10-K filing, or proxy statement.
 Those total shareholder return charts seek to answer the question, "How much money would an investor have made if, at one year, five years, 10 years, and 20 years in the past, they had bought our stock, held it, and reinvested all dividends?"

 A comparable total return figure is found for the firm's peer group (competitors, in many cases) and the S&P 500 stock market index to show how much better or worse its stock would do.